tenox7/disktrim/README.md

 to the end.
 It securely erases contents of an entire SSD drive, and tests whether TRIM actually worked.

-You can also think of it as blkdiscard(8) utility for Windows.
+You can also think of it as equivalent of Linux `blkdiscard(8)` utility for Windows.

 If you just want to test if your SSD supports TRIM without deleting it's entire contents, you can simply create and mount a small .VHDX